lingtaolf/cxresume/README.md

 Quick Start

 - `cxresume` — opens a split‑pane TUI.
 The top pane lists sessions; the bottom pane previews recent dialog.
-Press Enter to start Codex with a compressed full‑history primer passed inline as a single argument.
+Press Enter to resume Codex sessions with a compressed full‑history primer passed inline as a single argument.
 If the argument is too long, cxresume automatically falls back to pty/clipboard injection.

+Why cxresume

+- Resume Codex sessions instantly from prior logs
+- Search and load sessions from history with one command
+- Lossy compression keeps full‑session context within a size budget
+- Works as an interactive TUI or non‑interactive CLI
+- Zero project config; just point to your Codex logs

 TUI Keys